doppar/docs/3.x/entity-orm.md

 Once you modify the `jump.blade.php` and `number.blade.php` files, the changes will immediately reflect in your pagination view.
 This allows you to fully customize the appearance and behavior of the pagination links to align with your application's design and requirements.
 Feel free to update these files as needed to create a seamless and visually consistent user experience.

 ## Retrieving a Paginated Subset of Records
-To fetch a specific subset of records from the database—such as a “page” of users—you can use the offset and limit methods on an Eloquent query.
+To fetch a specific subset of records from the database—such as a “page” of users—you can use the offset and limit methods on an Entity query.
 ```php
 User::query()
     ->offset(4)  // Skip the first 4 records